Techscq/translatable-criteria/src/docs/api-reference/en.md

 - `sequenceId: number`: Sequence ID for stable ordering.
 - `field: T`: The field to order by.
 - `direction: OrderDirection`: The ordering direction (`ASC` or `DESC`).
+- `nullsFirst: boolean`: Indicates if null values should be ordered first.

 **Methods:**